node-lightning/node-lightning/docs/transitions/transition_0052.md

 #### Actions

-1. Transition to a `Failure` channel state
+1. Transition to a `Failing` channel state